ome/omero-guide-introduction/docs/group-user-management.rst

 Description:
 ------------

-This chapter will show how to manage groups and users using graphical interface in OMERO.web and command line interface.
+This chapter will show how to manage groups and users using the graphical interface in OMERO.web and the command-line interface.
 Most of following tasks below can only be done by users with some administrator privileges.
 We will show:

 - How to manage groups, creating and editing a new/existing group